alttch/eva3/doc/lm/lm_ei.rst

 Logic variables
 ---------------

-The logic variables (:ref:`lvars<lvar>`) page opens after you've logged in.
+The logic variables (:ref:`lvars<lvar>`) page opens after logging in.
 On the top you see the controller name, key type (masterkey or the regular one) and data synchronization method (instant - via WebSocket, numeric value - via AJAX every X seconds).

 Important: when you create/delete lvars, the interface does not automatically display the changes made.
 Use reload button or refresh the page in browser.